-This article contains a step by step plan to check if recipe information in APICBASE is correct.
-Click on "Recipes" in the left side menu and select the recipe you want to check in the recipe list/grid.
+This article contains a step-by-step plan to check if the recipe information in Apicbase is correct.
+Click on Product > Recipes

 Step 2: Is all the necessary ingredient information added?

-The first two symbols are crucial if you want to calculate food cost, use the bill of materials,...
+- The first two symbols are crucial if you want to calculate food costs, use the bill of materials.
 It is very important that these symbols are green.
 If you want to read up on adding or editing ingredient info, you can do so in this article.

 The allergen and nutrition information is important if you use this information to make for example allergen lists, or nutrition labels.